 The ancient Chinese believed that the same forces that exist outside of us, move within us as well.
 Common weather energies such as heat, cold, moisture, dryness, and wind, also have parallel symptoms within us.
 Even today we are all familiar with the term ‘inflammation’, symptoms that mirror the activity of ‘fire’.
 The ancient Chinese simply extended these observations much further, encompassing every aspect of our organism, guided by the patterns of nature.

 Within the body, these natural energies are produced, balanced and correspond to the internal organs (Zangfu).
 The organ energies flow outward, while the external counterparts were believed to flow in from our surrounding environments.
-The acupuncture ‘channels’ (river-like flows of these natural energies known as ‘Qi‘), metabolize and balance the energy from our outer world, while the organs are the inner source of these same elements.
+The acupuncture ‘channels’ (river-like flows of function known as ‘Qi‘), metabolize and balance the energy from our outer world, while the organs are the inner source of these same elements.
 Both must be balanced in harmony for health to blossom.
 By inserting needles into the skin we can remove blockages or stimulate more flow in these energies of function, like removing debris from a river or opening a flood gate… ensuring that we remain in harmony and in balance with the world around us.

 A Secret Language

 The body speaks to us in its own language of signs and symptoms.
-As we become more in touch with our bodies we also discover points of pain, numbness or weakness all over us.
+As we become more in touch with our bodies, we also discover points of pain, numbness or weakness all over us.
 These tender points are yet another form of communication, one that the ancient Chinese translated into what we now know as the ‘acu-points’ and the channels.** By stimulating these points we respond back to the body organism in its own language.
 Many of these points can be seen as areas of stuck emotional energy, things we haven’t properly processed but instead pushed down to deal with later… these things don’t necessarily just go away, and often the body simply reflects the symptom in the appropriate channel, letting us know its needs are not met.
 By moving the stuck ‘Qi’ in the point, we honour its communication instead of simply suppressing the symptoms as mere nuisances, thus we can affect great change throughout the entire being.

 What can I expect?